Skip to main content

 benchenum | null

-Primary bench the case was judged on: ETHICS, HUMANITY, AESTHETICS, HYPE, or DILEMMA.
+Primary dimension the story was evaluated on: ETHICS, HUMANITY, AESTHETICS, HYPE, or DILEMMA.
 Null if not yet classified.

 humanCrowdScorefloat (1 dp)

-Aggregate human crowd verdict score from 0–100, rounded to one decimal place
+Aggregate human crowd assessment score from 0–100, rounded to one decimal place

 aiVerdictScorefloat (1 dp)